sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **L80: may also want to check out Feldman et al. (2018) – https://doi.org/10.1007/s00484-018-1540-4 for further support on cit sci observer skill**

+Thank you.
+We have added this reference as there are very few studies looking at observer skill at this level of detail.

 ### Methods